mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 the `esShardBalancer` is responsible for distributing shards over the cluster so that the shards are evenly distributed according to the capabilities of the machines available.

-> It is safe to turn of the `esShardBalancer` for hours at a time.
+> It is safe to turn off the `esShardBalancer` for hours at a time.
 When `esShardBalancer` is down, ES can recover lost shards, but it will be unable to balance those shards, or setup new ones.
-Over ?days?, query speeds will get ever-slower as spot nodes are lost; eventually all load will be on the three backup machines, which will be unable to keep up with the workload load.
+Over ?days?, query speeds will get ever-slower as spot nodes are lost; more load goes to the three backup nodes, which will be unable to keep up, and will then crash, turning the cluster red.

 ### Spot Manager